Obesity Drug Approval Tracker 2026: Status Hub, NDAs & Pipeline

 Which Drugs Are in Phase 2?

-The Phase 2 pipeline highlights the amylin pathway and oral multi-agonists as the two emerging frontiers.
+The Phase 2 pipeline highlights the amylin pathway and oral multi-agonists as two emerging frontiers.
 Petrelintide (Roche/Zealand Pharma) is the first amylin analog tested as a standalone obesity monotherapy, reporting 10.7% weight loss at 42 weeks in the ZUPREME-1 trial.
 This is notable because it demonstrates that amylin-receptor activation alone can produce clinically meaningful weight loss without combining it with a GLP-1 drug.

 What Should Researchers Watch Next?

-Four developments will shape the obesity drug landscape through 2026 and into 2027.
+Four developments will shape the obesity drug landscape through the rest of 2026 and into 2027.
 First, the CagriSema FDA decision (expected late 2026) will determine whether amylin-based combinations enter the US market.
 Second, retatrutide Phase 3 readouts from the TRIUMPH program will confirm or temper the remarkable ~24% Phase 2 weight-loss figure in a larger population.

 Our Research Standards